How to Reduce Stress

 Breathe

-Breathe properly.
-Breathe into your belly instead of your chest and count to 6 on the out breath to slow your breathing down.
+It is essential to breathe properly.
+Breathing into your abdomen instead of your chest and count to 6 on the out breath to slow your breathing down.

 Meditate